hmc-cs111-spring2016/regular-expressions/README.md

 ### The syntax for your DSL

-The user of your DSL should be able to write the following pattern:
+The user of your DSL eventually should be able to write the following pattern:

 ```
 "42" || ( ('a'*) ~ ('b'+) ~ ('c'{3}))